abisubramanya27/CS6910_Assignment2/partB/README.md

   ```python
   model -- (Keras Model object) the resulting model
   ```
-- Once the model is obtained, we can train it using
+- Once the model is obtained, we can train it (and also optionally evaluate it on a test set) using
 ```python
 CNN_pretrained_train(model, inp_img_shape, train_data_path, config, no_classes, val_data_path, test_data_path, wandb_init)
 ```